natiginfo/algo-and-data/src/content/part6.md

 There is another way to do create the algorithm, and that is with a *priority queue* (also known as *heap*).
 Unfortunately, that has not been implemented in dotnet 5.0.

 <Note>
-It is in dotnet 6.0 but not in time for this course.
+Priority queue or heap is in dotnet 6.0 but not in time for this course, as the course exercises still use dotnet 5.0.
 </Note>

 Let's look at that as well: